camunda/camunda-docs/docs/reference/announcements.md

 ## Versioning changes in Elasticsearch

 As of the 8.3 release, Camunda is compatible with Elasticsearch 8.8+ and no longer supports Elasticsearch 7.x.
-See [supported environments](/docs/reference/supported-environments.md) which you can [download here](https://www.elastic.co/downloads/past-releases/elasticsearch-8-8-0).
+See [supported environments](/docs/reference/supported-environments.md).

 ## Versioning changes in Helm chart